 Delgado, D-19, announced Monday members of his new 19th Congressional District Agriculture Advisory Committee to help him better serve the farmers who live and work within his district.
 Delgado was appointed as a member of the House of Representatives Agriculture Committee in January.

 The 19th Congressional District is ranked as the eighth-most rural district in the nation, according to Delgado’s office, with more than 5,000 farms and more than 8,000 farm operations.

-Taste NY Market Manager Shaylyn Decker, who runs the Welcome Center at Cornell Cooperative Extension of Columbia and Greene Counties, is one of the members named to the advisory committee.
+Taste NY Market Manager Shaylyn Decker, who runs the Welcome Center at Cornell Cooperative Extension of Columbia and Greene Counties, is one of 40 members from across 11 counties in the 19th District named to the advisory committee.

 Decker, who has a background with farming vegetables, is concerned about the expense to small to mid-sized farmers for certifications that can make their products more valuable to a new age of clients.

 “I would like to see a wider range of organic certifications because those certifications provide farmers a higher value for their products,” Decker said.
 “Organic certifications can be expensive for small to mid-sized farmers to maintain because of all the work it takes and the strict qualifications.”